vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 Kairos does not care about minutes or hours or even seconds, he only cares about the circumstances, he has all the variables in their place, wants you to take the chance, and knows you will succeed.

-There is an old Greek description of opportunities, it is said they are ladies comming down from the sky called, to catch one, you must grab her hair and pull her down, but she only has them on the front side of her head, so you can only grab her while she is coming, once she turns around, she is gone.
+There is an old Greek description of opportunities, it is said they are female spirits comming down from the sky, to catch one, you must grab her hair and pull her down, but they only have them on the front side of their head, so you can only grab her while she is coming, once she turns around, she is gone and uncachable.
 I like this saying, but I feel there is something missing, you can see opportunities coming and all you have to do is catch them.
 It is lacking one important detail...
 Know-how
-I think there are tree prerequisites for an opportunity to be caught.
-After it's been spoted.
+I think there are tree prerequisites for an opportunity to be caught after it's been spoted.
 The right circumstances, the know-how, and the action.

 Thats why I imagine opportunities a little bit more complex.